Testing & Diagnosis

 How to Prepare for a Cognitive Test

 It also helps to write down specific examples of memory concerns, such as missed appointments or repeated questions.
 Concrete examples give clinicians better context and help ensure the right next steps are recommended.
+Research published in the Journal of the American Geriatrics Society supports integrating brief cognitive assessment into routine primary care for older adults.

 Who Should Consider Cognitive Testing?